AwantikaSrivastava/photoGallery/README.md

 Usage:-
 Enter a search term in the search bar to find images related to that keyword.
 Click the search button to fetch and display the images.

+Api key used :- Unsplash Api is used.

 Netlify link:-  https://photosgallery1.netlify.app/